mmcatdb/mmcat/documentation/content/en/aimm/getting-started.md

 | Dataset ID | `{driver}/{dataset-name}` | `mongo/tpch-2-flat-train` |
 | Model ID | `{driver}/{model-name}` | `neo4j/tpch-2-flat-rf` |
 | Checkpoint ID | `{driver}/{model-name}/{checkpoint}` | `postgres/edbt-model/best` |

+> TODO: Use a link to the page of families / drivers instead of this.

 The driver is one of `postgres`, `mongo`, or `neo4j`.
 The schema family is one of `art`, `edbt`, or `tpch`.